Do you still have burn marks on your legs from riding pillion on a motorcycle as a child?

 Do we need such laws?

-In parts of Asia, there are no rules about pillions.
+In parts of Asia, there are few rules about pillions.

 In some countries, the only rules are that children have to be positioned in front of an adult, whether it’s the rider or a pillion – which means you can carry more than one pillion!
 They don’t even have to wear a helmet.